alizehkhan/sign-up/README.md

 - Cannot be easily redirected to the styling for a particular element.
 - Responsiveness is cumbersome to define via media queries.
 - If you want to change the values of CSS properties depending on a prop / variable in JSX, you either have to use inline styling (not good practice) or add / remove a class.

+### Unit test framework

+I should have used Vitest instead of Jest as my unit test framework (faster and minimal setup).
+Because Jest depends on Babel, I needed to configure a separate pipeline for testing that was different to what my Vite app used for dev and build time.

 ---